AntoineBecquet/cnje-slate/source/includes/resources/labelisations/labelisation.md

 cnje_opinion                                                    | Values are `pending` / `accepted` / `refused`
 committee_opinion                                               | Values are `pending` / `accepted` / `refused`
 judgement                                                       | Values are `pending` / `accepted` / `extension` / `cancellation` / `urgency_procedure`
-application_form                                                | A file to upload.
-The file should follow the specifications of RFC 2388 (which defines file transfers for the multipart/form-data protocol). application_form_status                                         | Values are `pending` / `accepted` / `refused`
+application_form_status                                         | Values are `pending` / `accepted` / `refused`